cpske/ISP/assignment/ISP-Practices.md

+---
-## Practices of an Effective Developer
+title: Practices of an Effective Developer
+---

 What are common practices or habits of an effective software developer?